linhsolar/distributedsystemsexamples/README.md

-This git includes simple examples for the course of distributed systems and computer networks for bachelor programs.
+This git includes simple examples for the course of distributed systems and computer networks for master/bachelor programs.

 Written by Hong-Linh Truong